 The Judge's sojourn to the left coast and back, plus Col. Higginson's travels out to the wild west, are examples from a long period of history leading to now.
-I was just digging yesterday into the 'Sooner' events that were associated with the 1983 Land Rush where the Cherokee Territory was parceled out to a greedy bunch of people.
+We were just digging yesterday into the 'Sooner' events that were associated with the 1893 Land Rush where the Cherokee Territory was parceled out to a greedy bunch of people.
 There are tales to tell; fortunately, the www allows people to publish what they know.
 The usual caveats are in order, albeit that the Thomas Gardner Society would like to be involved with efforts a providing a 'clean, safe' web source.

 You see, from the research mode, there are many things to discuss.
 However, a triad of culture, history, and genetics/genealogy rises to fore, in our opinion.
 These will be discussed further, as we go along.
 Culture is a human trait of long-standing interest.
 So, in a sense, memes trump genes?
 Well, lots to look at, however history does have a huge role.
 Actually, it deals with people and their dealings.
 People, of course, are the major players, but each generation comes and goes.
 We have to look at the broader scope of things.
 Humans have many cultures, most of which are age-old.